Cloud Vulnerability DB

 A community-led vulnerabilities database

-When exploited, this vulnerability allows attackers with access to URLs or logs to obtain valid JWT session identifiers.
-This exposure can lead to full access to a user's account and all sensitive files the user has access to.
-The sensitive information can be leaked through various channels including browser history, server access logs, proxy servers, and third-party servers via HTTP referrer headers (GitHub Advisory).
+The vulnerability allows attackers with access to URLs accessed by users to obtain JWT session identifiers.
+This exposure grants full access to a user's account and consequently to all sensitive files the user has access to.
+The tokens can be leaked through various channels including browser history, server access logs, proxy servers, and third-party servers via HTTP referrer headers (GitHub Advisory).

 Source: This report was generated using AI